01 Dec 2015 - 26 Nov 2017

-Spanning four decades of the late German artist’s enigmatic practice, this special exhibition brings together fifteen major sculptures and a selection of drawings.
+Spanning four decades of the late German artist’s enigmatic practice, this special exhibition brings together fifteen major sculptures.
 On public view for the first time in North America, the works are from two important private collections, including that of Céline and Heiner Bastian, the latter of whom was Beuys’ former assistant and long-time friend.

-Tracing the development of Beuys’ sculptural oeuvre and exploring his parallel practice of drawing, the exhibition also highlights the artist’s unique use of materials and the themes that fuelled his art — from animal life to his own personal narrative.
+Tracing the development of Beuys’ sculptural oeuvre, the exhibition also highlights the artist’s unique use of materials and the themes that fuelled his art — from animal life to his own personal narrative.
 Discover why Beuys continues to fascinate in this unprecedented presentation at the Gallery.

 Joseph Beuys, Telephon S – – – – Ǝ [Telephone S – – – – Ǝ], 1974, paint/tin, oil paint (Braunkreuz), string, paper.
 Collection of Céline and Heiner Bastian, Berlin.
 Photo: © Mario Gastinger. © Estate of Joseph Beuys/ SODRAC (2015)